fletchermoore/AnkiNotebooks/README.md

 ----
 - create a unique model for the cards and improve css styling
 - word styling to html
-- import media from word documents
-- eventually option to sync word docs against collection
+- eventually option to sync word docs against collection (maybe....)
-- support for odt (maybe never)
+- support for odt (probably never)